indagation/sippy/README.md

 ###How does it work?
 The sippy.html file uploads all of the required files.
 You just specify the problem js as a parameter in the url of the JSInput problem.

+###How do I build my own problem?
+You really only need to build one js file.
+The js file really just needs three functions:
+-resetProblem: This function sets the state of the problem.
+It will get called every time you need a new problem.
+It takes the current state and grade.
+It will return the current state.
+-buildProblem: This function gets called every time the problem needs to be displayed.
+That can be on a page load or a new problem.
+It takes the state and returns the state.
+-setGrade: This problem doesn't actually grade, but it sets the answer, expected, and feedback.
+It takes state and returns state.